The many challenges India's new defense minister faces

 Abortion and a woman's right to choice is a non-issue.

 We never had to fight for the vote.
-And, unlike the United States we elected a female leader long ago.
+And, unlike the United States, we elected a female leader long ago.

 Yet, the alpha-male world of the armed forces has in many ways remained the final frontier.
 It has been pried open slowly over the years.
 Last year India's Air force gave the thumbs up to female fighter pilots and the Navy is being nudged to allow women onto warships.

-But the Army's combat arms, including its Infantry, Artillery and Armored corps remain closed to women.
+But the Army's combat arms, including its infantry, artillery and armored corps remain closed to women.

 So, the symbolism of a woman in the defense ministry is potent and the expectations on Nirmala Sitharaman are enormous.